JerBouma/FinanceToolkit/README.md

 The Compound Annual Growth Rate is a measure that provides the mean growth rate of an investment over a specified period of time.
 It is a useful measure for comparing the performance of investments over different time periods or across different asset classes.
 The CGR is calculated by taking the ratio of the final value to the initial value, raising it to the inverse of the number of periods, and then subtracting one.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_compound_growth_rate).

+> **Returns**

+The period Return is obtained by compounding the daily returns within each period (weekly, monthly, quarterly or yearly), following the formula Period Return = ((1 + Return 1) * (1 + Return 2) * ... * (1 + Return N)) - 1.
+Optionally, `cumulative=True` compounds the period returns further into a cumulative return, useful for plotting a growth-of-$1 chart.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_returns).

+> **Excess Return**

+The Excess Return is the return minus the risk free rate.
+Optionally, `cumulative=True` compounds the excess returns into a cumulative excess return.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_excess_return).

+> **Correlation Matrix**

+The Correlation Matrix computes the full pairwise correlation between every pair of assets at once, unlike Beta or Covariance which relate a single asset to a single benchmark.
+This is a prerequisite for portfolio variance calculations and any mean-variance optimization work.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_correlation_matrix).

+> **Covariance Matrix**

+The Covariance Matrix computes the full pairwise covariance between every pair of assets at once, unlike Beta or Covariance which relate a single asset to a single benchmark.
+This is a prerequisite for portfolio variance calculations and any mean-variance optimization work.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_covariance_matrix).

+> **Calmar Ratio**

+The Calmar Ratio is a risk-adjusted return metric that divides the (annualized) return of an investment portfolio or asset by its Maximum Drawdown, providing insight into the return achieved per unit of the worst historical loss of value.
+Also known as the Drawdown ratio.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_calmar_ratio).

+> **Sterling Ratio**

+The Sterling Ratio is a risk-adjusted return metric that divides the (annualized) return of an investment portfolio or asset by its Average Drawdown plus a fixed adjustment (conventionally 10%), providing insight into the return achieved relative to the typical depth of its drawdowns rather than only the single worst one (as with the Calmar Ratio).
+Also known as the Sterling-Calmar ratio.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_sterling_ratio).

+> **Burke Ratio**

+The Burke Ratio is a risk-adjusted return metric that divides the excess return (return minus the risk-free rate) of an investment portfolio or asset by the square root of the sum of its squared drawdowns, penalizing both the frequency and depth of drawdowns more heavily than the Calmar or Sterling Ratios.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_burke_ratio).

+> **Kappa Ratio**

+The Kappa Ratio is a generalization of the Sortino Ratio that penalizes downside risk using a higher-order lower partial moment.
+The Sortino Ratio is the special case of the Kappa Ratio with order=2.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_kappa_ratio).

+> **Omega Ratio**

+The Omega Ratio is the sum of gains above the minimum acceptable return (MAR) divided by the sum of losses below the MAR, capturing the full shape of the return distribution rather than just its first two moments.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_omega_ratio).

+> **Gain-to-Pain Ratio**

+The Gain-to-Pain Ratio is the sum of all returns divided by the sum of the absolute value of all losses, summarizing an investment's return per unit of downside pain endured over the period.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_gain_to_pain_ratio).

+> **Upside Capture Ratio**

+The Upside Capture Ratio is the ratio of the asset's average return to the benchmark's average return during periods in which the benchmark's return is positive, showing how much of the benchmark's gains the asset captured.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_upside_capture_ratio).

+> **Downside Capture Ratio**

+The Downside Capture Ratio is the ratio of the asset's average return to the benchmark's average return during periods in which the benchmark's return is negative, showing how much of the benchmark's losses the asset also incurred.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_downside_capture_ratio).

+> **Win Rate**

+The Win Rate is the percentage of periods in which the asset's return exceeds the benchmark's return.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance#get_win_rate).

 </details>

 ## Risk Metrics